jlmelville/smallvis/docs/sne.md

 i.e. the normalized output weight associated with point $q_{ij}$ is generated from the output weight $w_{ij}$ by $q_{ij} = w_{ij} / \sum_k^N w_{ik}$.
 This
 creates $N$ separate probability distributions and the input probability matrix
 $P$ is not symmetric.
-In fact it's better thought of $N$ probability distribution arranged row-wise so that each row sums to 1.
+In fact it's better thought of as $N$ probability distributions arranged row-wise so that each row sums to 1.
+Elsewhere in these docs I refer to this type of normalization as "row-normalization".

 ### Symmetric Stochastic Neighbor Embedding